IbbySmallz/184A_Final/README.md

 ```

 ### Notes for Colab:
-- The dataset will be automatically downloaded on first run (if Kaggle API is set up)
+- The dataset is included in the repository, so no additional download is needed
 - Training typically takes 5-10 minutes with frozen backbone on GPU
 - Model checkpoints and results will be saved in `models/` and `results/` directories
 - To download files from Colab: Right-click on files in the file browser → Download